 The Emotional Health and Well being of all our pupils is very important to us.
 We have a robust Child Protection Policy in place; we follow National & LA Guidelines.
 We have a robust Behaviour and Discipline Policy.
 The headteacher, deputy head, teachers and all staff continually monitor the Emotional Health and Well being of all our pupils.
 We are an Anti bullying school.
 We support children with their Emotional Health and Well Being in many ways including; 20:20 club and Social Skills Groups.
 Mrs N Sharpe, our SEND Co Support Worker / Inclusion Manager works with pupil on an individual basis to support their Emotional Health and Well being, as appropriate.

-We hope that you have found this information useful, and if you wish to discuss anything further please feel free to make an appointment with either Mrs Georgina Young, the head teacher, or Mrs Alison Harrison, SENDCo
+We hope that you have found this information useful, and if you wish to discuss anything further please feel free to make an appointment with either Mrs Georgina Young, the head teacher, or Mrs Laura Thatcher, SENDCo